Hamburg: Education

-The school system is managed by the Ministry of Schools and Vocational Training (Behörde für Schule und Berufsbildung).
+The school system is managed by the Hamburg Authority of Schools, Families and Vocational Training (Behörde für Schule, Familie und Berufsbildung).
 The system had approximately 191,148 students in 221 primary schools and 188 secondary schools in 2016.
 There are 32 public libraries in Hamburg.

 Nineteen universities are located in Hamburg, with about 100,589 university students in total, including 9,000 resident students.
 Six universities are public, including the largest, the University of Hamburg (Universität Hamburg) with the University Medical Center Hamburg-Eppendorf, the University of Music and Theatre, the Hamburg University of Applied Sciences, the HafenCity University Hamburg, and the Hamburg University of Technology.
 Seven universities are private, like the Bucerius Law School, the Kühne Logistics University, and the HSBA Hamburg School of Business Administration.
 The city has also smaller private colleges and universities, including many religious and special-purpose institutions, such as the Helmut Schmidt University (formerly the University of the Federal Armed Forces Hamburg).
 Hamburg is home to one of the oldest international schools in Germany, the International School of Hamburg.